Town of Cary

 Examples of typical erosion control minimum required measures include:

-Aug 15 - Nov 1 | Tall Fescue | 300 lbs./acre |
+| Aug 15 - Nov 1 | Tall Fescue | 300 lbs./acre |

-Nov 1 - Mar 1 | Tall Fescue and Abruzzi Rye | 300 lbs./acre |
+| Nov 1 - Mar 1 | Tall Fescue and Abruzzi Rye | 300 lbs./acre |

-Mar 1 - Apr 15 | Tall Fescue | 300 lbs./acre |
+| Mar 1 - Apr 15 | Tall Fescue | 300 lbs./acre |

-Apr 15 - Jun 30 | Hulled Common Bermudagrass | 25 lbs./acre |
+| Apr 15 - Jun 30 | Hulled Common Bermudagrass | 25 lbs./acre |

-Jul 15 - Aug 15 | Tall Fescue and Browntop Millet or Sorghum Sudan Hybrids | 35 lbs./acre |
+| Jul 15 - Aug 15 | Tall Fescue and Browntop Millet or Sorghum Sudan Hybrids | 35 lbs./acre |

-seeding and stabilization--once a project is completed or if no work has occurred for more than 15 days, all disturbed areas must be seeded and stabilized according to the above seeding schedule.
+Seeding and stabilization: once a project is completed or if no work has occurred for more than 15 days, all disturbed areas must be seeded and stabilized according to the above seeding schedule.

 Floodplain Development Permits for Projects on Residential Lots

 Sometimes residential projects may also include work within floodplain areas.
 Even if a building permit is not required for the project, any work located within the floodplain requires a floodplain development permit to ensure that it will not result in an increase to the flood level or adversely impact adjacent properties.
-In addition to recorded plat maps, Cary’s Property Research Map can be used to research whether there might be floodplain located on a property.
+In addition to recorded plat maps, Cary’s Property Research Map can be used to research whether there might be a floodplain located on a property.

 Projects within Stream Buffers on Residential Lots